2018 Year-End Tax Planning for Individuals

 In addition to gifts subject to the annual exclusion and the lifetime credit, direct payments of tuition made on another person’s behalf to a university or other qualified educational organization are also excluded from gift tax, as are direct payments of medical expenses to a medical care provider.

 Planning Suggestion: You should consider using appreciated property in making gifts.
 If the recipients are in lower income tax brackets than you, income from the transferred property, including any gain on sale, will be taxed at lower rates.

 Like an annual physical examination is important for maintaining good health, an annual financial examination that includes year-end tax planning can enhance your financial well-being.
-Your client service professional is available to help you achieve your tax and financial objectives.

 If you have any questions and would like to connect with a team member please call 404-874-6244 or contact an advisor below.CONTACT AN ADVISOR

 Subscribe to our newsletters to get inside access to timely news, trends and insights from Smith + Howard.